-- From the LAN port list, select the LAN port that will have a QoS policy. - 6.
-From the Priority list, select the priority that this port's traffic should receive relative to other applications and traffic when accessing the Internet.
-The options are Low, Normal, High, and Highest. - 7.
-Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 8.
+- 6. From the LAN port list, select the LAN port. - 7.
+From the Priority list, select the priority for Internet access for this port's traffic relative to other applications.
+The options are Low, Normal, High, and Highest.

+- 8. Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 9.
 In the QoS Setup screen, click Apply.